Skip to content

 AI accuracy in complex clause identification

 Most AI contract review tools perform well on standard clause types with clear definitions: payment terms, termination clauses, governing law, non-compete provisions.
-They perform less well on contextually complex provisions where the risk depends on how a clause interacts with other parts of the agreement, or on provisions that are unusual enough to fall outside the training data.
+They perform less well on contextually complex provisions, where the risk depends on how a clause interacts with other parts of the agreement, or on provisions unusual enough to fall outside the training data.

-When evaluating a CLM platform’s AI review capability, legal teams should test it against their actual contract types, including the most complex ones.
-A demo contract selected by the vendor is not a reliable indicator of how the AI performs on the agreements the legal team actually processes.
+When evaluating a CLM platform’s AI review capability, legal teams should test it against their own contract types, including the most complex ones.
+A demo contract selected by the vendor is not a reliable indicator of how the AI performs on the agreements the legal team processes day to day.

 Extraction accuracy on legacy contracts

-Before committing to a platform on the basis of its extraction capabilities, legal teams should test it against a representative sample of their actual contract repository, including the most difficult documents.
-The extraction accuracy on a representative sample tells you far more about real-world performance than a vendor’s stated accuracy rate.
+Before committing to a platform on the basis of its extraction capabilities, legal teams should test it against a representative sample of their own contract repository, including the most difficult documents.
+Extraction accuracy on that sample tells you far more about real-world performance than a vendor’s stated accuracy rate.

 Obligation tracking completeness